tylim88/FireCall/README.md

 - Invalid Response Data Error (ZodError)
 - Validate Request Data With Zod
 - Validate Response Data With Zod
-- error onErrorLogging (only log the error, does not save the error into a file)
+- error logging (only log the error, does not save the error into a file)

 Ensuring:

 - always use standard HTTPS Error
-- end point data type safety
+- end point data type safety for both ends.(If you use with Firecaller)
 - same function name for both ends.
+(If you use with Firecaller)

 ## Related Projects